wp-plugins/content-aware-sidebars/readme.txt

 The downside to this is that, currently, Content Aware Sidebars does not validate that the content you add to a group actually is associated.
 Creating a group with the conditions "All posts and Search Results" is possible, but it will never be satisfied because the types of content (post type and static page) are incompatible.

+An empty condition group will cause the sidebar to be displayed with all content.

 Also note the exposure setting as it determines whether the selected content apply to archives, singulars or both.

 = All content items are not listed in the sidebar editor? =